 - EAN: N/A

 It’s a mixed review for the Gocomma Handheld Game Console.
 I like the fact that I can play my favourite Nintendo games on a single console.
 But, the downside for me is the actual controls, they’re clunky and not always responsive to your commands.
 The battery could do with a remaining level, so you know how much gameplay you have left.

 Also stating that you get 400 games installed is a false advertisement, you can’t count duplicated games!

 But aside from the game amount, the clunky user controls I still like the console.

 And for the price it’s an absolute bargain.

-If you want the Gocomma Handheld Game Console for yourself, it’s available only on GearBest.
-The RRP for this games console is £13.70.
+If you want the Gocomma Handheld Game Console for yourself, it’s available for purchase only on GearBest.
+The RRP for this product is £13.70.

 Product sample provided by GearBest in exchange for a detailed, unbiased review.

 Thank you for taking the time to read my post.
 If you’d like to add a comment or thought on this post, please use the section below.
 I can also be contacted via the online contact form.
 Please subscribe for the latest reviews, news, and discounts.
 Please follow My Helpful Hints on Twitter, Instagram & Facebook too!